-Germination of a plant is a phenomenon, where a seed germinates to form a new seeding or a plant.
-Germination process results in the emergence of the radicle (primary root) and plumule (primary shoot).
-A seed without germination remains dormant in a soil.
-Under favourable conditions, optimum temperature, oxygen, light, water etc. a seed germinates and promotes embryo development.
+Germination of a plant is a phenomenon in which a seed germinates to form a new seeding or a plant.
+The germination process results in the emergence of the radicle (primary root) and plumule (primary shoot).
+Before germination, the seed remains dormant in the soil.
+Under favourable conditions (optimum temperature, oxygen, light, water etc.), a seed germinates and promotes embryo development.

 Content: Germination of Plant

 Germination refers to the growth phase of the seeds during which they form a germ tube that further activates the seed’s embryo and promotes the growth of new seedlings.
 In plants, germination can be categorized into the following two types:

 - Epigeal germination: In this kind, a hypocotyl region of the shoot system elongates and goes upward by pulling the cotyledon out of the soil.
 It mostly occurs in plants like cotton, papaya, onion etc.